Us and Them (song): Spoken parts

 The following dialogue by the band's roadie, Roger "The Hat" Manifold, one of his two spoken segments on the album, is heard before the second saxophone solo (5:04), describing an altercation he had with a driver a few days prior:

-I mean, he's gonna kill ya, so like, if you give 'em a quick sh ... short, sharp shock, he'll never do it again.
+I mean, he's gonna kill ya, so like, if you give 'em a quick sh ... short, sharp shock, they won't do it again.
 Dig it?
 I mean 'e got off light, 'cause I coulda given 'im a thrashin' but I only do it once.
 It's only a difference of right and wrong, innit?
 I mean, good manners don't cost nothin', do they, eh?

 Reception

 Cash Box called it a "hypnotizing ballad" that is "as pretty as it is commercial."
 Record World called it an "ethereal number."
 Billboard and Louder Sound ranked the song number three and number eight, respectively, on their lists of the 50 greatest Pink Floyd songs.